 What is a qualified mortgage?

 The new standard mortgage known as a "qualified mortgage", or "QM" is a result of the Dodd-Frank Act.
 The portion of the act that controls Qualified Mortgages went into effect on January 10th, 2014.
 The Dodd-Frank act requires that originators make a good faith effort to verify a borrower's ability to repay their mortgage and imposes stiff penalties if they do not.
 As the Washington Post puts it, "Basically, a qualified mortgage will be one that a household can reasonably be expected to repay."
 After the housing bubble and subsequent meltdown, lenders realized their liability in making loans that could never be repaid and are now veering in the opposite direction by increasing restrictions and being extremely cautious.
-How do they decide what Is It Hard to Get A Mortgage?makes that expectation of repayment reasonable, though?
+How do they decide what makes that expectation of repayment reasonable, though?
 There are many different factors that banks look at, including debt to income ratio, down payment, income, and credit score.
 However, the guidelines are not hard-and-fast rules, but rather, a fuzzy definition that leaves lenders unsure, willing to err on the side of caution, and saying no to many potential borrowers.
 Though these guidelines apply to Fannie Mae and Freddie Mac, many smaller lenders will stay tightly inside this box in order to be able to sell those loans on the secondary market later on, which means that this affects most of the mortgages being pursued today.

 Why might this be bad?